arpanadhikari1/CPLP/README.md

 - **Tools used:** Pandas, Numpy, Scikit learn, Seaborne, Matplotlib
 - **Platform used:** Spyder 3
 ## Acknowledgement
-This project is the final exam of the course [Principles of Machine Learning: Python Edition](https://www.edx.org/course/principles-of-machine-learning-python-edition-4) and the datasets are downloaded from [here](https://github.com/MicrosoftLearning/Principles-of-Machine-Learning-Python/tree/master/Final%20Exam)
+This project is the final exam of the course [Principles of Machine Learning: Python Edition](https://www.edx.org/course/principles-of-machine-learning-python-edition-4) and the datasets has been taken from [here](https://github.com/MicrosoftLearning/Principles-of-Machine-Learning-Python/tree/master/Final%20Exam)